 Why not start growing a few peas in a pot to see how you get on, I guarantee that next season you’ll plant more!
 Growing peas at home won’t save you a huge amount of money, as frozen peas are generally seriously cheap, but once you’ve tasted fresh out of the pod peas you’ll be spoiled for life!

 Peas don’t need a huge amount of space, so growing peas in containers is an excellent solution for them.
 Peas do need a bit of sunshine, but they’re also ok in cool weather, so they don’t need sunshine all day.
 Peas need shelter from the wind as they’re delicate creatures and they need moist but not waterlogged compost.
 A 20-centimetre pot will easily grow 6-8 pea plants.

 If you’ve got no more space on the ground why not try growing peas in hanging baskets?
-Smaller or dwarf varieties work really well in hanging baskets and it’s a novel way of using all the available space in your garden, yard or balcony.
+Growing dwarf peas in pots works really well in hanging baskets and it’s a novel way of using all the available space in your garden, yard or balcony.

 So what are you waiting for?

 How to harvest peas

 Harvest your peas from the bottom of the plant first.
 The peas at the bottom of the plant are the most mature.
 If you’re growing peas in hanging baskets, then this advice is all upside down!

 Hold the plan and snap the pod off, otherwise, you’ll damage the plant.
 Your peas will be ready to harvest about 3 months after sowing seeds.
 You’ll see with regular garden peas that they’re ready when the pods are swollen with peas.